macroecolab/macroecolab.github.io/index.md

 {%capture text%}

-#### We investigate how biodiversity is distributed across the Earth and make predictions of how it will change in the future.
+#### We conduct **research** on how biodiversity is distributed across the Earth and predict how it will change in the future.

 {%
   include button.html
   link="projects"
-  text="Browse our projects"
+  text="Browse our research projects" icon="fa-solid fa-arrow-right"
-  icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"